dattasid/ProcGalaxy/README.md

  -maxArms N        : Maximum number of randomly chosen arms.
 Minimum is always
                      2. If -numArms is specified, that value is always used.
                      Default 6.
- -swirl N          : Angular spread, in multiples of Pi.Default random  -3 to
+ -swirl N          : Angular spread, in multiples of Pi.
+Default random  -3.0 to
-                     -1 or +1 to +3.
+                     -1.0 or +1.0 to +3.0.
  -armsWeight N     : Low values keep stars close to disk, high values push them
                      out to the arms.
 Default .1 to .4.
  -armsThickness N  : Low values make thinner arms, high values make thicker